 They are vandal-proof, come with a sturdy chassis and offer multiple connectivity options.
 The myPOS Kiosk, myPOS Integra, and the myPOS Mini are excellent solutions for self-service projects.
 They come with multiple connectivity options and can issue digital receipts, which you could send to customers via email or SMS.

 Before delving into the most common questions around card readers, merchants often ask this question: “how much does a card machine cost?”, so let’s tackle it first.
-To begin, there’s no set price for a card machine.
+To begin, there’s no set price for a card payment device.
 Ultimately, you pay for the functionalities that you get.

-So, let’s take a look at some of these card machines and what they offer:
+So, let’s take a look at some of these POS terminals and what they offer:

 - myPOS Go – pocket-sized, lightweight, and sturdy, the myPOS Go device can be purchased at the low price of only 29 GBP, breaking barriers to payment acceptance.

 - myPOS Mini – this card reader has a durable touchpad and enables you to send digital receipts via SMS or email.
 It goes for 119 GBP.